Arrow Surat Pipeline

 We'll need to clear a 40m right-of-way (ROW) for clearing and grading, trenching and spoil placement and pipeline stringing, welding and laying.
 The ROW will provide enough working space so the crew can work safely and minimise impact to the surrounding land.

 At any one point along the construction ROW, work will take three to six months, given favourable weather conditions.

 Once construction is finished, we'll rehabilitate the ROW back to its pre-construction condition so normal activities can occur.

 - firstly, the northern section from Gladstone down to west Dalby, which will take two to three years

 - secondly, an extension from Dalby to west of Cecil Plains.

-View the ASP Environmental Impact Statement (EIS) which was approved in 2010.
+The Environmental Impact Statement (EIS) for the Arrow Surat Pipeline was approved in 2010.